yoniholmes/grunt-text-replace/README.md

 ## Release History
+- v0.4.0 - 2014/11/23.
+Rewrote internals to prevent grunt-text-replace from make file changes where none are required.
+This was causing people difficulty with watch tasks.
 - v0.3.12 - 2014/06/03.
 Minor update to docs - fix to a broken link.
 - v0.3.11 - 2014/02/09.
 Added support for non-string or function 'to' replacements.
 - v0.3.10 - 2013/12/02.
 Removed test for no source files found, accepting a pull request to do so.
 It's quite reasonable that you'd specify rewrite rules for files that may, or may not exist.
 Let me know if removing this is a problem for you.